edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

 ## Outcome

-- Automated Log Analysis: The creation of scripts that efficiently parse and analyze logs to detect and report suspicious activities, including failed login attempts, suspicious URLs, and other indicators of compromise (IoCs).
+ - Automated Log Analysis: Wrote scripts that scan and examine logs in order to identify and report odd activity, such as unsuccessful login attempts, dubious URLs, or warning indications.
-- Malware Detection: The development of Python scripts to automate the extraction and hashing of email attachments for faster identification of malicious content.
+ - Malware Detection: Wrote Python scripts to examine and hash email attachments in order to identify potentially dangerous content.
-- Enhanced Incident Response: Automating the process of detecting and mitigating threats, such as blocking IP addresses involved in brute-force login attempts.
+ - Incident Response: Automated the process of identifying and resolving threats, such as IP blocking in brute force attacks.
-- Improved Security Monitoring: Implementing automated monitoring scripts to track critical directory changes, failed logins, account creation, and system errors, help to quickly identify and respond to security incidents.
+ - Security Monitoring: Automated monitoring scripts to keep track of important folder changes, unsuccessful login attempts, new accounts, and system errors.
-- Efficient Reporting: Generating detailed reports based on the analysis of logs, suspicious activities, and system issues, providing valuable insights.
+ - Effective Reporting: Generated reports by examining logs, odd behavior, and system problems in order to provide useful information.

 ## Acknowledgements
 - [Python](https://www.python.org/)